 Possible images that might included (but use your imagination for others)

-- People Riding bicycles (road bikes with curved down handlebars are preferable)
+- People on road bikes with curved down handlebars (road bikes)

 - Please don’t show images

-- that look like Boston or Cape Code since we will be in the country
+- that look like Boston or Cape Cod since we will be in the countryside and not the coast

-- that have steep mountains (we don’t want to scare anyone)
+- that have steep mountains (we don’t want to scare anyone).
+We like rolling hills

 Sizes to be printed